| | |

 Pesto, Potato and Green Bean Pasta

-Pesto, Potato and Green Bean Pasta from Theo Randall's "The Italian Deli" Cookbook is a quick and easy meal that you can put together without much effort.
+Pesto, Potato and Green Bean Pasta from Theo Randall's "The Italian Deli" Cookbook is a quick and easy meal that you can put together fast!

 Equipment